CausalML/LongTermCausalInference/real_data/Readme.txt

-To generate Tables 5-8 in the Supplementary Material, modify the code in `pipeline_data.R` according to the instructions in the comments (lines 5-12) within the source file to generate the semi-synthetic data, then follow the same steps as for Table 1.
+To generate Tables 5-8 in the Supplementary Material, modify the code in `pipeline_data.R` according to the instructions in the comments (lines 5-12) in that R script to generate the semi-synthetic data, then follow the same steps as for Table 1.

 To generate Table 9, follow the same procedure as for